 My online video course covers poetic form, rhythm and rhyme and does NOT attempt to analyse English poetry.
 I explain the importance of making a poem your own.
 We all go through different emotions during our life - some happy, some sad, some frightening, some serious and many of us find that being able to put on paper feelings that we find difficult to talk about very therapeutic.
 There is a closed private group where people can share their poetry with other students.
 I have studied poetry since the age of 10 and in my profession as a voice confidence coach I teach people how to speak poetry everyday.
 This course not only explains but also has various writing exercises to help you create your poetry.

-I agree that poetry is much more powerful when spoken out loud so the last part of this course covers speaking your poems aloud.
+Poetry is much more powerful when spoken out loud so the last part of this course covers speaking your poems aloud.